 The same goes for labor.
 When worker wages go up, the price of services follows.
 This directly affects how much landscaping companies or security firms will charge HOAs.

 All HOAs must maintain a reserve fund to cover the cost of repairs or replacements.
 It’s also where HOAs dip into in case of emergencies or unforeseen occurrences not covered by insurance.
 Keeping a reserve fund helps minimize special assessments, which members must also pay for.
 Naturally, an HOA’s reserve fund must be well-financed.

-Because a lot of HOAs neglect to compute for their correct reserve level, many need to catch up on funding.
-For this reason, many homeowners association increase dues.
+Because a lot of HOAs neglect to compute their correct reserve level, many need to catch up on funding.
+For this reason, many homeowners associations increase dues.